-Skip the yogurt shop and make your own Fresh Peach Frozen Yogurt at home.
-It’s super creamy and totally delicious!
+Skip the frozen yogurt shop and make your own Peach Frozen Yogurt at home with just four ingredients!
+It’s fresh, super creamy and totally delicious.

 With the help of a food processor and an ice cream maker, making your own frozen yogurt at home is easy as can be.
 It’s fun too!